Bless (manga): Others

 Jun's loving and supportive mother, who works in the film industry.
-She the taught Jun how to walk like a model when she was young and affectionally compares her to a sunflower.
+She taught Jun how to walk like a model when she was young and affectionately compares her to a sunflower.
 Like her daughter, Yoriko has freckles and is tall, but is much confident in herself and more outgoing than her.
-While she get along with Jun's boss, she is banned from the parlor since she is too good at mahjong and chases away his costumers.
+While she gets along with Jun's boss, she is banned from the parlor since she is too good at mahjong and chases away his customers.